astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 ```

 The `sql` argument can be either the complete SQL query as a string or, as in this example, a reference to a query in a local file.
 The `params` argument allows you to pass a dictionary of values to the SQL query, which can be accessed through the `params` keyword in the query, as shown in the SQL code snippet below.
 The `database` and `conn_id` arguments are left out of the example, so the default values will be used.
 The full code can be found in the [data quality demo repository](https://github.com/astronomer/airflow-data-quality-demo/).

+While the `SQLCheckOperator` allows for a wide range of queries, and thus many different use cases, the operator's generality makes it important that the right SQL query is used.
+The following query was crafted for the specific use case of analyzing daily taxicab data, so the values checked in each case's equation come from domain knowledge.
+Even the `WHERE` clause needs the domain knowledge of a data steward to know that to return a unique row, both the `vendor_id` and `pickup_datetime` are needed.

 The query used in the `sql` argument is: